turboapps/docs/deploying/with_sccm/a_with_sccm.md

 ## With SCCM

 Microsoft System Center Configuration Manager (SCCM) is a wonderful tool to deploy application containers to desktops in your enterprise.
-Below show several methods that SCCM can be used to deploy containers.
+Below shows several methods that SCCM can be used to deploy containers.

 ### For Standalone Executables